roman-milk/roman-milk.github.io/fit-vs-fat.md

+===

- ****** Fit vs. Fat ****** byTheTalkMan© That was why I snuck out after I got home, went out and pigged out on a nice, juicy burger.
+That was why I snuck out after I got home, went out and pigged out on a nice, juicy burger.
 I'm sorry, but I needed to cheat on this diet.
 I needed real food.
 I don't know if it was comfort food, or stress eating, or whatever, but I felt so much better after eating it.

  I couldn't get over the fact that Ben had checked out Alexis.
 Was he attracted to her?
 Part of me realized that if the three of us were in a room, they would be the two viewed as a couple.
 They were, in many ways, a perfect couple.
 They were both fitness freaks.
 They were both beautiful.
 It was infuriating.
 I obviously couldn't just confront him about it.
 But, I could remove the temptation.
 I knew he would never cheat or anything like that, but I knew it was a good idea to just remove the temptation of Alexis from our lives and be done with her for good.